Is there a comma before since?

 When we change around the order of the sentence and bring the prepositional phrase “since reading the book” at the beginning, we have to follow the prepositional phrase with a comma to separate it from the main clause.

 The second use of “since” is as an adverb.
-“Since,” in this context, doesn’t precede a prepositional phrase.
+“Since” doesn’t precede a prepositional phrase in this context.
 Instead, it exists on its own, modifying its verb.

 Does “since” the adverb need a comma?

-When “since” ties to different clauses together, it acts as a subordinating conjunction.
+When “since” ties different clauses together, it acts as a subordinating conjunction.

 This means that one clause becomes the dependent clause, the subordinate one, while the other clause acts as the main or independent one, also known as the ordinate clause.